-The Obama Administration has tried to combat militants in Pakistan without directly violating Pakistan's restrictions on the U.S. ability to operate "on the ground" in Pakistan.
-The Obama Administration has continued to use Predator and Reaper unmanned aircraft to strike militant targets in Pakistan, often incurring Pakistani official protestations.
-Such a strike reportedly was responsible for the death of Beitullah Mehsud.
+&lt;sup>44 Among those captured by Pakistan are top bin Laden aide Abu Zubaydah (captured April 2002); alleged September responsible for the death of Beitullah Mehsud.
 Some militant websites say the strikes are taking a major toll on their operations and networks.
 However, Pakistani political leaders across the spectrum publicly oppose any presence of U.S. combat forces in Pakistan, although the New York Times reported on February 23, 2009, that there are about 70 U.S. military advisers in Pakistan to help train Pakistani forces to battle Al Qaeda and Taliban militants.
 U.S. cross-border raids still appear to be "off limits"-on September 3, 2008, a U.S. helicopter borne force reportedly crossed the border to raid a suspected militant encampment, drawing criticism and possibly some weapons fire from Pakistani forces.
 U.S. forces in Afghanistan acknowledge that they shell purported Taliban positions on the Pakistani side of the border, and do some "hot pursuit" a few kilometers over the border into Pakistan.

-47 CRS Report RL34763, Islamist Militancy in the Pakistan-Afghanistan Border Region and U.S. Policy, by K. Alan Kronstadt and Kenneth Katzman
+&lt;sup>45 CRS Report RL34763, Islamist Militancy in the Pakistan-Afghanistan Border Region and U.S. Policy, by K. Alan Kronstadt and Kenneth Katzman

-48 Sanger, David and Eric Schmitt.
+&lt;sup>46 Sanger, David and Eric Schmitt.
 "U.S. Weighs Taliban Strike into Pakistan."
 New York Times, March 18, 2009.